darielrll/bacal/src/main/java/drll/problems/hackerRank/insertionSortAdvancedAnalysis/InsertionSortAdvancedAnalysis.md

-   * This solution was even better but now again was not enough, because fail for 1 test cases over 14, because for ordered lists, ascendant or descendant the response was  a timeout, and that because the tree is extremely unbalanced, in this case its the worst case for the binary tree search.
+   * This solution was even better but now again was not enough, because fail for 1 test cases over 14, because for ordered lists, ascendant or descendant the response was  a timeout, and that because the tree is extremely unbalanced, in this case it's the worst case for the binary tree search.
 For that reason in my next solution I will use binary search tree balanced by height